 - Building blocks that look like LEGOs—but shaped like the skyscraper

-You can find souvenir shops throughout the building—whether on the basement floors or the 89th-floor observatory.
-These are pricey gifts, though.
+You can find souvenir shops throughout the skyscraper.
+Whether on the basement floors or the 89th-floor observatory.

 What Product Is Taiwan Famous For?

 Taiwan is famous for pineapple cakes, bubble tea, loose leaf tea, electronics, sun cakes, and more.

 Everyone’s definition of a “best souvenir from Taiwan” will differ.
 For instance, you won’t want to get a caffeine-sensitive person tea.
 Or someone who doesn’t drink beer.

 Figure out what the person you’re shopping for likes.
 From there, determine the best Taiwanese souvenir to pick up.

 If you’re looking for other Taiwan travel guides, you’ll find everything you need in my other guides.